zapletnev/fmaven/README.md

 ### fmaven
   Fantom Maven Plugin has been designed to make working with fantom as easy as possible.
-  The fmaven-plugin is used for compiling/testing/running Fantom code in maven.
+  The fmaven plug-in is used for compiling/testing/running Fantom code in maven.
 If there are problems please [let us know](https://github.com/zapletnev/fmaven/issues/new).

 ### Usage
     <build>